LennyGonz/JavaScript-CheatSheet/README.md

 ```

 Syntax differences:
-We don't have to wrap our parameters in parenthesis if there's only 1 parameters
+- We don't have to wrap our parameters in parenthesis if there's only 1 parameters
-If the function body is only 1 line - we don't need to wrap it in curly braces
+- If the function body is only 1 line - we don't need to wrap it in curly braces

-It binds the context, and the context is the value that 'this' has ... to its parent context

 All functions have a keyword 'this' that gets bound at call time...
 Arrow functions do not have their own value for `this`
-They inherit, they reach up to the parent scope and grab that value of `this` in that parent scope
+They inherit, they reach up to the parent scope and grab that value of `this` in that parent scope.
+In other words, the value of `this` is defined lexically.

-And this functionality of arrow functions replaces the need to use `.bind()` or `var that = this → that = randomObj`
+And this functionality of arrow functions **replaces the need to use** `.bind()` or `var that = this → that = randomObj`

 Another thing is that arrow functions don't have its own value for the arguments keyword
-So the arguments keyword, at call time, gets bound to all the arguments that are being passed to the function
+So the arguments keyword, at call time, **gets bound to all the arguments that are being passed to the function**

 The arguments keyword is the same as the arguments that are being passed, except it's an object-like-array
 That comes for free in all of our regular functions in JS, but not arrow functions